EdouardRouch/projet_SE_2021/README.md

 # projet_SE_2021
-A simple daemon in C
+A simple daemon in C made for a college project at University of Rouen Normandy.